GoogleCloudPlatform/eda-examples/example-all-on-cloud.md

 Note the output IP addresses reported from the `apply` as you'll need them in the next step to configure the slurm cluster.

+Once this step is successful, you can navigate to the Filestore Instances view and should see the new resources:

 ![Storage resources created](images/filestoreres.PNG)